 Methadone and Alcohol

 Alcohol is another type of depressant drug and can be fatal if mixed with methadone.
-Unfortunately, some people do drink when taking methadone because they want to increase its effects.
+Unfortunately, some people do drink when taking methadone because they want to increase their effects.
 Since alcohol and methadone are CNS depressants, they affect the same parts of the body and can cause them to shut down.
 Respiratory functioning is usually what slows down most.

 Methadone and Other Opioids